TeamREPENTOGON/REPENTOGON/docs/docs/Level.md

 If successful, returns the newly initialized [RoomDescriptor](https://wofsauge.github.io/IsaacDocs/rep/RoomDescriptor.html).
 Otherwise, returns nil.

-This function will ONLY place rooms if it fits (does not overlap any other existing rooms, and can mutually connect to any neighboring room with doors.
+This function will ONLY place the room if it fits (does not overlap any other existing rooms, and can mutually connect to all neighboring room with doors).

 If a seed of 0 or nil is provided, a deterministic seed with be auto-generated based on the location, room shape, and level seed.